-If a man isn't interested in you at all, he wouldn't wait to call or kiss you, in fact he wouldn't call or kiss you at all.
+If a man isn't interested in you at all, he wouldn't wait to call or kiss you; in fact, he wouldn't call or kiss you at all.
 Although waiting to kiss a guy you have feelings for can potentially make the anticipation more exciting—the other waiting does not have the same effect.

-During the first date when there is an obvious connection, and he then decides to wait several (more than three) days after the date to call—this is a major emotional buzz kill.
+During the first date, when there is an obvious connection, and he then decides to wait several (more than three) days after the date to call—this is a major emotional buzz kill.

 Read More From Pairedlife

 Usually, it's because some not so smart, and usually single friend of his told him that waiting is what the cool guys do.
 Hmmmmmm.
 However, sometimes it could be due to his work schedule—traveling a great deal, but it would be nice to know this when he gets your phone number.

-This way, if a guy doesn't contact you right away, you won't chuck it up to, "he wasn't as interested as I thought"—which is ok since sometimes the "connection" isn't always equal.
+This way, if a guy doesn't contact you right away, you won't chuck it up to "he wasn't as interested as I thought"—which is ok since sometimes the "connection" isn't always equal.
 But, when a guy decides to reach out (without said information), asking to see you again way after the excitement (for you) has worn off—he potentially waited too long.

-Usually when a guy waits to call the reason is simpler than you think.
+Usually, when a guy waits to call, the reason is simpler than you think.
 Most of us have been there where we rack our brains wondering what happened that he chose to wait.
 Maybe he's seeing someone else, has a girlfriend or wife.
 Maybe there is something you said or did during the date that possibly made him flip the switch—deciding that a second date or seeing you was no longer in the cards for him.